 Most people who want to reach FI want to retire early.
 I also think I want to retire early.
-However, I think the ability to retire early is more important than the retirement itself.
+However, I think the ability to retire early is more important than retirement itself.
 Having the choice to retire is very important.

 Currently, I still love my job.
-If I wasn’t developing software for my work, I probably would be developing software for fun.
-But who can say if that will still be the case in 10 or 20 years.
+If I was not developing software for my company, I probably would be developing software for fun.
+But who can say if that will still be the case in 10 or 20 years?
 Nobody!
 Your company can change a lot.
 Your colleagues can change.
 Or your boss can change too.
 This may make a big difference in your job.
 After some changes, you may not like your job as much as you do now.

 3. Time is limited

 This is also a very important fact.
 Time is very limited.
-Let’s say you have 80 years of life, you don’t want to spend 65 years of them working.
+Let’s say you have 80 years of life, you do not want to spend 65 years of them working.
 You want to be free for as many as possible of these years.
 You may still be working to the end, but you may retire or change your habits.
 And you may also cut your working time.
 All these things are possible when you are financially independent.

 4. A challenge

-One thing I really like about trying to reach Financial Independence, is that it’s challenging.
-It’s not obvious for most people how to reach FI before retirement.
-Retiring early is also a challenge.
+One thing I really like about trying to reach Financial Independence (FI), is that reaching FI is challenging.
+It is not obvious for most people how to reach FI before retirement.

 5. An awesome journey